-Parameters The total exposure is to be 100% hedged to the NZ dollar.
+Parameters The Fund is fully hedged to the NZ dollar.

-Under current legislation the Funds are taxed under the comparative value method, which measures the fluctuation in value over the relevant income year (with any change in value attributed to investors being subject to New Zealand income tax in that year).
+Under current legislation the Fund is taxed under the comparative value method, which measures the fluctuation in value over the relevant income year (with any change in value attributed to investors being subject to New Zealand income tax in that year).

-5.10 Cash and Cash Equivalents
+5.9 Cash and Cash Equivalents

-The Plan invests in the AMP Capital NZ Cash Fund.
+The Plan invests in the Macquarie NZ Cash Fund.